Vietnamese Shredded Chicken Salad

 This post may contain affiliate links.
 Read my full disclosure policy.

-As much as I love salad as a meal, it’s not usually enough for my husband, who is more of a protein and two sides kind of a guy.
-But this is one salad that I can get away with serving for dinner—it’s satisfying and full of bright, spicy Southeast Asian flavor.
-It’s easy, too!
-You simply shred a rotisserie chicken, chop some veggies, whisk the dressing, and voila—dinner is served!
-The recipe makes enough for 2 to 3 main course salads; if you want to stretch it, serve some store-bought crispy spring rolls on the side.
+As much as I love salad as a meal, it’s not usually enough for my husband, who is more of a protein-and-two-sides kind of guy.
+However, this is one salad I can get away with serving for dinner—it’s satisfying and packed with bright, spicy Southeast Asian flavors.
+Plus, it’s a breeze to make.
+Just shred a rotisserie chicken, chop some veggies, whisk the dressing, and voila—dinner is done!
+The recipe makes enough for 2 to 3 main course salads, and if you want to round out the meal, just add some store-bought crispy spring rolls on the side.

 “Delicious and the perfect light meal for a warm summer night!”